GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/php/index.md

 #### Logout

-`get_logout_uri` method returns the OpenID Connect Provider logout url.
+`get_logout_uri` method returns the OpenID Connect Provider (OP) Logout URL.
-Client application  uses this logout url to end the user session.
+Client application  uses this Logout URL to end the user session.

 **Parameters:**

 - oxd_id: oxd ID from client registration
-- id_token_hint: (Optional) ID Token previously issued by the Authorization Server being passed as a hint about the End-User's current or past authenticated session with the Client
+- id_token_hint: (Optional) ID Token previously issued by the Authorization Server being passed as a hint about the end user's current or past authenticated session with the client
 - post_logout_redirect_uri: (Optional) URL to which user is redirected to after successful logout
 - state: (Optional) Value used to maintain state between the request and the callback
-- session_state: (Optional) JSON string that represents the End-User's login state at the OP
+- session_state: (Optional) JSON string that represents the end user’s login state at the OpenID Connect Provider (OP)
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
-- oxd_host_port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- oxd_host_port: (Optional) oxd port number for oxd-server type (Required if oxd-server is used)
-- config: (Optional) 'oxd-https-extension config' for oxd-https-extension type.
+- config: (Optional) oxd-https-extension configuration for oxd-https-extension type.
 It is an array returned by "oxdlibrary/oxdHttpConfig.php" file (Required if oxd-https-extension is used)

 **Request:**